 Factors of How Websites Rank

-It is possible to rank earlier or later than 2 years due to the many factors that go into SEO.
-If you are determined to rank in your first year, pay close attention.
+It is possible to rank earlier or later than 2 years because of the many factors that go into SEO.
+Pay close attention if you are determined to rank in your first year.

-When you are working to rank in search engines, you are essentially just trying to beat those who are trying to rank for the same keywords.
+When working to rank in search engines, you are essentially just trying to beat those attempting to rank for the same keywords.
 If your competition is stiff, it can take more than 2 years for your website to rank, and less if your keywords don’t have a lot of competition.

 A way to work around this is to pick easy-to-get keywords while your website is young.
-Still build towards those big keywords with lots of traffic and lots of competition, but also make sure you go after some easier, possibly only loosely relevant keywords.
+Continue building towards those big keywords with lots of traffic and lots of competition, but also make sure you go after some easier, possibly only loosely relevant keywords.
 This will make sure you get at least some traffic in your first year.

 The Quality of Your website

 Do you have a lot of broken links, pages without meta descriptions, or hardly any content?
-Making sure that your website is well built and well maintained is a big factor in how soon you can rank.
-It’s important that users that reach your website don’t leave immediately because of a bad website.
+Making sure your website is well-built and well-maintained is a big factor in how soon you can rank.
+It’s important that users who reach your website don’t leave immediately because of a bad website.
 Search engines will notice a high bounce rate and penalize you for it.